mlanza/solomode/docs/creators-guide.md

 ## Supporting Other Creators
 Target playing about twice as many solo modes as you enter.
 What every creator most covets is feedback.
 Schedule time to learn and play solo modes and offer constructive feedback to your fellow competitors.

-Early rulebook feedback is valuable too, even if end up not playing the game.
-If a rulebook disinclines you to play, it may be helpful to explain why.
+Early rulebook feedback is valuable too, even if you end up not playing the game.
+If a rulebook disinclines you, describing the rough edges from your perspective may be a help.

 ## Disqualifications
 Most guidelines are meant to foster a consistent and positive user experience.
 The critical rules include emboldened words like "**must**."  **All routes which might lead to disqualification will be initiated via geekmail.**  So mind your geekmail over other channels.

-The contest host reserves the right to fix, interpret, clarify, arbitrate, and enforce the contest rules as he sees fit.
+*The contest host reserves the right to fix, interpret, clarify, arbitrate, and enforce the contest rules as he sees fit.*